 It’s usually quite easy to spot asbestos boards, they are greyish in colour, thin, brittle and the material is sometimes confused with cement or plasterboard.

 If you’re in doubt about whether your boards contain asbestos or not, you can take a sample for analysis.
 It currently costs £30 to send off one sample for analysis and you will get the results within 48 hours.

 If your soffits do contain asbestos, you have a few options:

 - Get a qualified professional to remove it, see how much asbestos removal costs here.

-- Get someone who has received “asbestos awareness” training to seal it with a special paint.
+- Get someone who has received “asbestos awareness” training to seal it with special paint.

 - Get someone who has received “asbestos awareness” training to encapsulate it with plastic.

 We don’t recommend painting, sealing or capping these boards yourself as there’s a risk of the dangerous fibres being released, this is very likely if you need to prepare the surface prior to painting.